 INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of HyreCar Inc. (HYRE) Investors and Encourages Investors to Contact the Firm Before October 26, 2021

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired HyreCar Inc. (“HyreCar” or the “Company”) (NASDAQ: HYRE) securities from May 14, 2021 through August 10, 2021, inclusive (the “Class Period”).
+NEW YORK, Sept.
+24, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired HyreCar Inc. (“HyreCar” or the “Company”) ( HYRE) securities from May 14, 2021 through August 10, 2021, inclusive (the “Class Period”).
 Investors have until October 26, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 HyreCar operates a web-based marketplace that allows car and fleet owners to rent their cars to Uber, Lyft, and other gig economy service drivers.
 HyreCar operates a platform that connects gig drivers with automobiles, while also providing insurance and tactical support.
 HyreCar earns revenues from two revenue share fees (one from the driver and one from the owner) as well as fees for driver insurance, with the insurance fee representing a large (if not majority) percentage of the revenue generated by each transaction.